 colorful mural in Cartagena Colombia

-One big reason for that is, of course, the old Walled City and the colonial ambiance in the narrow, cobblestoned streets.
+One big difference is the old Walled City and the colonial ambiance in the narrow, cobblestoned streets.
 Also, Cartagena is cleaner and cozier, and not least, there are flowers everywhere!

 Affiliate disclosure: I only recommend tours, services and purchases I know and love on this website.